-Occurs when the body's temperature drops below 95 F, or 35 C. symptoms of this condition includes a change in mental status, uncontrolled shivering, cool abdomen, and low core body temperatures.
+Occurs when the body's temperature drops below 95 F or 35° C. Symptoms of this condition include a change in mental status, uncontrollable shivering, cool abdomen, and a low core body temperature.
 Severe hypothermia may produce rigid muscles, dark and puffy skin, irregular heart and respiratory rates and unconsciousness.
 Treat hypothermia by protecting the victim from further heat loss and calling for immediate medical attention.
 Move the victim out of the cold and replace wet clothing with dry clothing.
 Add insulation such as blankets, pillows, towels, or newspapers beneath and around the victim.
-Be sure to cover the victim's head. if alert, provide a warm, sweet drinks- avoid caffeine or alcohol.
+Be sure to cover the victim's head.
+If alert, provide a warm, sweet drink - avoid caffeine or alcohol.
 Handle the victim gently and place in a horizontal (flat) position.
 Give artificial respiration or CPR (if you are trained) as needed.
 Dehydration:

-Occurs her the body does not have as much water or fluids as it needs to preform its normal functions.
-Causes include losing too much fluid, not drinking enough water or fluids or a combination of both.
-In cold environments, thirst is often suppressed, and dehydration occurs when fluid intakes is reduced.

-Some symptoms of mid dehydration include weakness, dizziness, fatigue, and dry mouth.
-Treat dehydration by providing the victim with a warm, sweet drink- avoid caffeine or alcohol.
+Occurs when the body does not have as much water and fluids as it needs to perform its normal functions.
+In cold environments, thirst is often suppressed, and dehydration occurs when fluid intake is reduced.
+Some symptoms of mild dehydration include weakness, dizziness, fatigue, and dry mouth.
+Treat dehydration by providing the victim with a warm, sweet drink - avoid caffeine or alcohol.
 In severe cases, seek medical attention.

-Safety precautions: the following are some guidelines to help combat cold induced hazards:
+Safety Precautions: The following are some guidelines to help combat cold-induced hazards:

-- Know the signs and symptoms of cold induced injuries and illnesses.
-Be aware of proper treatment methods - Layer clothing to accommodate for changes in weather.
+• Know the signs and symptoms of cold induced injuries and illness.
+Be aware of proper treatment methods.

+• Layer clothing to accommodate for changes in weather.
 Wear synthetic fabrics close to the skin.
-If conditions are wet, wear waterproof or water repellant clothing (wet clothing loses 90% of its insulating value).
-Brush off snow regularly to avoid moisture - Drink warm, nonalcoholic, caffeine-free liquids and warm solid foods to maintain fluid levels and preserve body heat - Use the buddy system work in pairs to ensure each other's safety - Seek shelter at regular intervals to rest and warm up.
-Workers showing any signs or symptoms of overexposure should immediately come out of the cold. - Use extreme caution if you suffer from a health condition, are taking medication or are in poor physical condition.
-You may be at increased risk.
+If conditions are wet, wear waterproof or waterrepellent clothing (wet clothing loses 90 percent of its insulating value).
+Brush off snow regularly to avoid moisture.

+• Drink warm, non-alcoholic, caffeine-free liquids and warm solid foods to maintain fluid levels and preserve body heat

+• Use the buddy system - work in pairs to ensure each other's safety

+• Seek shelter at regular intervals to rest and warm up.
+Workers showing any signs or symptoms of overexposure should immediately come out of the cold.

-https://www.nsc.org/getmedia/7789901a-ab4a-4cc5-a8b9-35cdbb595e0c/cold-environmentsenglish.pdf.aspx
+• Use extreme caution if you suffer from a health condition, are taking medication or are in poor physical condition.
+You may be at increased risk